MicrosoftDocs/customer-voice/fp-docs/choose-environment.md

 ## Privileges required

 - Ensure that you have assigned the Survey Owner role to users.
-- If you have created any custom entities that you want Forms Pro to interact with, assign the **Append To** privilege to the entities.
+- If you have created any custom entities that you want Forms Pro to interact with, assign the **Append To** privilege of the entities to the user.

 In this section, you will learn how to: